plsuwu/plsuwu/src/docs/writeups/speakfriend.md

 Notable are the `curl` and `Mozilla` strings - the `H` strings might also refer to `curl`’s `-H` header argument - so it could be making some kind of request with `curl`, and pretending to be a Firefox client or something?

-Lets just run the binary:
+Lets just see what happens when we run the binary:

 ```bash
 pls@RUBY~$ ./main